 Handmade does not mean inferior (or superior, for that matter), but it does mean different.
 To make sure that "different" doesn't translate to "disappointment," let us mention a few things about handmade tile.

 2. Handmade tile is not as square as machine made tile.
 The mechanics of clay movement during drying and firing can do interesting things to a handmade tile's shape, no matter the care and precision put into the effort.
 Slight variations in square and shape require some tolerance in grout lines.
-(Wild variations are sorted out and discarded.)
+Handmade tiles will usually require wider grout lines than a machine made tile of the same size.

 3. Glaze uniformity on handmade tile may be varied.
 Often, the glazes we use on our tile are variegated by nature.
 In other cases, the manufacturing process creates some small variations.